iqhive/runtime.link/Readme.md

-This will start a server listening on PORT if it is specified, it will generate a c-shared package in 'dir' and then exit when SDK_LIB=dir, otherwise by default it will present the API's command line interface.
+This will start a server listening on PORT if it is specified, it will generate a c-shared package in 'dir' and then exit when SDK_LIB=dir, otherwise by default it will present the API's command line interface if there are any arguments.

 ## Link Layers.
 Each layer enables the API to be linked against using a different communication protocol.
 The